lucas-barros/hubot-apiai/README.md

 ```
 module.exports = (robot) ->
-  robot.on "help-me", (msg, params) ->
+  robot.on "help-me", (msg, result) ->
     # Your code here
 ```

-The parameters from the intent are passed as part of Hubot's event.
+The result from the intent are passed as part of Hubot's event.

 ## NPM Module